-“Holiday Heart Syndrome is a metabolic change and can be avoided by taking few precautions.”
+“Holiday Heart Syndrome is a metabolic change and can be avoided by taking a few precautions.”

 How to Manage Your Heart and Health during Holidays.

-- Discouraging salty, sugary and high-calorie food – Try to eat healthy and avoid consuming too many sweets and fatty foods that have a potential of causing such symptoms.
+- Discouraging salty, sugary and high-calorie food – Try to have a heart-healthy diet and avoid consuming too many sweets and fatty foods that have the potential of causing such symptoms.
 Too much salty food can increase the level of sodium in your body which in turn would alter your blood pressure level triggering irregular heartbeats.

 - Limit alcohol: Limit your alcohol consumption to no more than 5 drinks.